vipickering/vincentp/_posts/2013-11-12-disarming-problem-clients.md

 My observations over the years on dispute is that first issues take the form of differences of opinion, this is OK, people view things differently and often there is more than one way to tackle a problem.
 The difference of opinion sometimes then escalate and can causes conflict because unless one party quickly cedes to the other on the approach that will be taken, both parties argue their way is superior and an impasse is reached.

-Eventually one side shouts louder than the other and a direction is taken, with one party loosing out.
+Eventually one side shouts louder than the other and a direction is taken, with one party losing out.
 Hardly ideal, the nature of human interaction then dictates that the party hard done by are now going to try and "win" in other areas so they don’t feel taken advantage of, this imbalance that occurs is what erodes a perfectly healthy relationship until the trust is gone.
 The trick is to remove the personal opinions from the whole dispute and everybody feels they won.

-Let’s say a client disagrees with the button layout you have chosen for a form on the website.
+Let’s say a client disagrees with the button layout you have chosen for a form on the site.
 They come to you with their concern and want the button moved to another placement.
 You disagree with their reasoning.

 At this point, if you have a good logical or creative process with reasoning for your decision write down the process and read through it a couple of times, so long as you are happy you made the right decision and still disagree with the proposed direction.
 Pick up the phone and politely talk the client through why you made this decision.
 Sometimes they will be happy once its been explained and drop the issue, but sometimes they will insist on still changing it.
-At this point you have 2 choices, or you risk conflict and loosing the clients trust.
+At this point you have 2 choices, or you risk conflict and losing the clients trust.

 1. Do what the client asks - You can’t win every difference of opinion, and unless you feel it may fundamentally de-rail or undermine something major, agree with the client on their approach and make a note as something to review later as you may need to implement your original solution later down the line.
 2. Set up a test.
 Tell the client it’s interesting you both have a different way to solve the problem and why don’t we set up an A/B test to trial both solutions over a fixed time period.
 After that period you will implement the one that gets the largest amount of users using it.